vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/08_adhikArivibhAgAdhikAraH.md

 SANSKRIT SLOKA:

-Even though the desire for mokṣa is the same, a distinction arises among those who practise the vidyās or forms of meditation prescribed in the s'rutis, &s a result of their respective qualifications or competence in regard to such vidyās as Madhuvidyā, Sadvidya and so on.
+Even though the desire for mokṣa is the same, a distinction arises among those who practise the vidyās or forms of meditation prescribed in the s'rutis, &s a result of their respective qualifications or competence in regard to such vidyās as Madhuvidyā, Sadvidyā and so on.
 In the same way, & distinction arises between the adoption of prapatti and other vidyās (which are of the nature of bhakti or devout meditation), as a result of an unseen power or destiny depending on past karma which brooks no questioning.

-(NOTE:Some aspirants for mokṣa are qualified for madhu vidya and others for sadvidya as a result of their respective competence or special forms of aspiration.
+(NOTE:Some aspirants for mokṣa are qualified for madhu vidyā and others for sadvidyā as a result of their respective competence or special forms of aspiration.
 So also some are qualified for prapatti, while others are for bhakti.)

 TWO KINDS OF ADHIKARIS: